Ayanna Woolfork is the Program Analyst for Workforce Development at Black Mamas Matter Alliance.

 Stephanie received her Master of Public Health with a concentration in Maternal and Child Health from Florida International University.
 She has experience in public health research, and program planning.
 Stephanie’s professional goals are to implement sustainable changes within health policy, women’s reproductive health education, and quality care improvement.
 Her hobbies include traveling, visiting museums, photography, and producing podcasts.

-Danielle Rivers is a Senior Research Fellow with Black Mamas Matter Alliance.
+Danielle Rivers is a Research Associate with Black Mamas Matter Alliance.
 In her role, she works to support the research and evaluation department primarily through project coordination and data analysis.
 She has four years of experience working in public health research with a history of working with federal projects as well as state government.
 Danielle is an alumna of Purdue University where she received her Bachelor of Science in Genetics and Biology and has her MPH from Georgia State University’s School of Public Health.
 Her professional interests include maternal and child health, child maltreatment, implementation research and social determinants of health.

 Imani West is a Baltimore based communications and marketing consultant specializing in copy writing and digital marketing strategies.
 With almost a decade of communications experience, Imani helps organizations and brands tell their story, expand their reach, and publicize their impact.
 Imani has a passion for working with organizations focused on social justice initiatives, community engagement, and equity.
 She holds a BA in Mass Communications and Political Science from Virginia Wesleyan University.

 Shauna H. Frazier is the Donor Relations Manager with Black Mamas Matter Alliance.
 Shauna is an Atlanta native and who’s worked in the Public Health Non-profit sector as a Regional Operations Manager and Development Manager covering five states with the American Diabetes Association for four years.